-Some productions provide limited complimentary snacks and/or beverages (bottled water) for the audiences; however, we suggest that you plan on eating before or after you go to the studio as there may be no refreshments offered and most studios do not have vending machines or catering trucks available.
+Some productions provide a complimentary snack and/or beverages (bottled water) for the audiences; however, we suggest that you plan on eating before or after you go to the studio as there may be no refreshments offered and most studios do not have vending machines or catering trucks available.

 Some stages are very close to the check-in area, but many studio facilities are fairly large and there may be a long walk from check-in to the soundstage.
 Please notify the page crew at check in if you require any special assistance and they will do their best to accommodate you.
 Also, please be advised that in most studios there will be a small flight of stairs leading to the audience seating area.

 If you, or someone in your party uses a wheelchair or for another reason may require additional assistance, please notify us by email at: email@example.com as soon as possible after submitting your order.
 Due to the very limited open space on the stages, most can only arrange an area for up to two wheelchairs - or guests that have difficulty with stairs - on the studio floor along with one attendant.
-The studios do not provide wheelchairs or other assistance devices and any accommodations offered may be limited and available on a first-come basis.
+The studios do not provide wheelchairs or other assistance devices.
 Amenities that may or may not be provided are at the discretion of the show's production company, the studio facility, the studio security department and/or the Fire Marshal.

 Guests who are not admitted will be offered seating at another show the same night if possible, and/or an opportunity to arrange priority seating on a future show date.
 The pages at the show will provide you with information.
 Priority seating offer may not apply to future dates of the same show and is always subject to availability.
 (Priority/guest list seating is not offered for "The Big Bang Theory")